christensenSergey/cityNBank/README.md

 2) mvn spring-boot:run //to run project on server

 Task:
 Write a web application that serves as a bank.
-Let it be a bank in the city of N with about 50 inhabitants.
+Let it be a bank in the N city with about 50 inhabitants.

 It is necessary to store data about:
 1) Clients (identifier, name - address, age);